EminYahyayev/udacity-popular-movies/README.md

 # Popular Movies

 A fully functional and colorful android app which I made during Android Developer Nanodegree course.
-This app supports both phone and tablet devices with adaptive and friendly UI.
+This app reveals the power of adaptive UI both for phone and tablet devices.

-This app was successfully evaluated by certified Udacity code reviewer and was graded as an "Exceeds Specifications".
+*Popular Movies* was successfully evaluated by certified Udacity code reviewer and was graded as an "Exceeds Specifications".

 ##### Features:
 * discover the most popular, the most rated or the highest rated movies